arbazsiddiqui/log-parser/README.md

    IP of the logs to fetch.
 Example : 183.187.104.41

 * **Success Response:**

-  <_What should the status code be on success and is there any returned data?
-This is useful when people need to to know what their callbacks should expect!_>

   * **Code:** 200 <br />
     **Content:** `[ 2020-01-02T00:06:33.312Z Request received from 111.94.139.169 for /projects ]`